wbmattis2/digital-response-generator/README.md

 ### Ignores test accounts

-When gathering listings from the database, this plugin ignores any member organizations whose name includes the word " test " (case-insensitive), in order to avoid listing accounts created for NEON database testing purposes.
-If any member organizations in the future include the word " test " in their name, then test accounts in the NEON database will have to be marked differently, and this feature of the Digital Response Generator will have to be changed appropriately.
+When gathering listings from the database, this plugin ignores any member organizations marked as "Hidden" in Neon CRM.
+Please note that "Hidden" is a custom organization field, distinct from the "Include in Directory" field that Neon uses for its built-in directory feature.

 ## Troubleshooting